Lubmes/fabmanager_zld/README.md

 # Styling

-Styling is done with the css only library w3 found in one file: lib/assets/stylesheets/w3.css.
+Styling is done with the css only library W3.CSS found in one file: lib/assets/stylesheets/w3.css.
-This to make the styling as lightweight as possible, so others can easily apply their own style.
+This is done to make the styling as lightweight as possible, so others can easily apply their own style.
 Mind the simple_form config file (config/initializers/simle_form.rb).
-There you can easliy adjust the forms their style classes, ids and the shape of errors.
+There you can easily adjust the forms their style classes, ids and the shape of errors.